 The measures used to develop this export performance framework are based on an analysis of prior research, along with insights gained from the interviews with 20 exporting SME managers.
-The three financial sub-goals and their corresponding indicators are consistent with the Katsikeas et al. (2000) and Sousa (2004) categorizations of export performance measures.
-The indicators pertaining to the non-financial sub-goals are adopted from Katsikeas et al. (2000), Brouthers et al. (2009), Sousa (2004), and Papadopoulos and Martín Martín (2010).
+The three financial subgoals and their corresponding indicators are consistent with the Katsikeas, Leonidou, and Morgan (2000) and Sousa (2004) categorizations of export performance measures.
+The indicators pertaining to the nonfinancial subgoals are adopted from Katsikeas, Leonidou, and Morgan, Brouthers et al. (2009), Sousa (2004), and Papadopoulos and Martín Martín (2010).

-The third step of the IPEP approach involves the administration of a pairwise comparison questionnaire to collect information pertaining to each manager's perceptions regarding the relative emphases that they place on the goals, sub-goals, indicators, and benchmarks.
-(A sample of questions from the survey instrument is presented in Appendix A.) This step involves conducting a series of pairwise comparisons across all of the possible combinations of elements in each level of the IPEP framework's hierarchy.
+The third step of the IPEP approach involves the administration of a pairwise comparison questionnaire to collect information pertaining to each manager's perceptions regarding the relative emphases that they place on the goals, subgoals, indicators, and benchmarks.
+(The Appendix provides a sample of questions from the survey instrument.)
+This step involves conducting a series of pairwise comparisons across all of the possible combinations of elements in each level of the IPEP framework's hierarchy.
 For example, to obtain the relative importance of the three sales-related indicators, we asked managers to conduct pairwise comparisons for the three pairs of indicators.

-In the FAHP approach, the relative weights (representing importance) of the elements of each level of the hierarchy are called "local weights".
-The extent analysis method proposed by Chang (1996) is utilized to calculate the local weights of the goals, sub-goals, indicators, and benchmarks.
-In this method, decision makers are asked to express their pairwise comparisons using linguistic variables such as "weakly more important" or "strongly more important".
-These linguistic assessments are converted into a set of triangular fuzzy numbers (TFNs), which are the most widely-used form of fuzzy numbers (Kahraman et al., 2015).
-A TFN is defined by three real numbers expressed as (l, m, u), where l and u are minimum and maximum possible values and m represents the most likely value that describes a fuzzy event (Zadeh, 1965).
-Details about the definition of triangular fuzzy numbers and Chang's extent analysis method are provided in the Online Appendix.
-Following Chen et al. (2014), we used the values shown in Table 1 to convert linguistic judgments to triangular fuzzy numbers.
-For example, if a participant considers element i to be "fairly more important" than element j, the pairwise comparison between i and j is represented as $a{ij} = (\frac{3}{2}, 3, \frac{9}{2})$.
+In the FAHP approach, the relative weights (representing importance) of the elements of each level of the hierarchy are called "local weights."
+The extent analysis method proposed by Chang (1996) is utilized to calculate the local weights of the goals, subgoals, indicators, and benchmarks.
+In this method, decision makers are asked to express their pairwise comparisons using linguistic variables such as "weakly more important" or "strongly more important."
+These linguistic assessments are converted into a set of TFNs, which are the most widely used form of fuzzy numbers (Kahraman, Onar, and Oztaysi 2015).
+A TFN is defined by three real numbers expressed as (1, m, u), where 1 and u are minimum and maximum possible values and m represents the most likely value that describes a fuzzy event (Zadeh 1965).
+The Web Appendix provides details about the definition of TFNs and Chang's extent analysis method.
+Following Chen, Kou, and Shang (2014), we used the values shown in Table 1 to convert linguistic judgments to TFNs.
+For example, if a participant considers element i to be "fairly more important" than element j, the pairwise comparison between i and j is represented as $a{ij} = (3/2, 3, 9/2)$.